mohamedgaber353/mohamedgaber353/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Full-stack%20web%20developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.<br>
+- 👨‍💻 As a CS student, I constantly learn and explore new technologies to improve my skills.<br>
 - 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
 - 🔭 I’m currently working on a pet project [copyboard](https://github.com/AB-Twitty/RenoCare)
-- 🌱 I’m currently taking a deep dive into **kubernetes**
+- 🌱 I’m currently taking a deep dive into **Kubernetes**